Add PlayTorch to Existing App

 Sonatype Repository

 The PyTorch Mobile for Android dependencies are in the Sonatype repository.
-Add the repository url to the allprojects > repositories
+Add the repository url to the allprojects > repositories.

 allprojects {